AndrewKorchemniy/Inventory-Management-System/docs/user-stories.md

 As an inventory manager, I shall view the audit logs of the inventory to inspect access.

 As an inventory manager, I shall view all manufacturing formulation records to track item usage.

+As an inventory manager, I shall add manufacturing formulation records to track item usage.

 As an inventory manager, I shall download all manufacturing formulation records to export them elsewhere.